 Save yourself some money and avoid high shipping charges, unless you absolutely must have the items within the next day or so.

-Many businesses advertise because they have been told they should . . . mostly from people selling advertising.
+Many businesses advertise because they have been told they should . . . mostly from sales people telling stories selling advertising.

-There are so many methods to promote your business through social media that are free.
+There are so many methods to promote your business through Facebook, Linkedin, Twitter, Instagram and Pinterest that are free.

 And you can learn more with our free eBook offers below.

-If your sales are good, marketing strategies are working and the pace of business is comfortable for you, don’t go out and buy ads just because you have been told it’s “the thing to do.”
+If your sales are growing, customer marketing strategies are working and the pace of business is comfortable for you, don’t go out and buy ads just because you have been told it is “the thing to do.”